 When a torque convertor is having issues, it may seem like the transmission is failing.
 That’s because torque converter troubles mimic transmission problems.
 If something doesn’t feel right when your car is shifting, you should pull over immediately and take it to an authorized mechanic to have the problem checked out.

 This is one of the most common torque converter issues.
-If the car clunks when you put it into gear or it steadily vibrates while you are diving, chances are that your torque converter is low on fluid.
+If the car clunks when you put it into automatic car gears or it steadily vibrates while you are driving, chances are that your torque converter is low on fluid.

 First step that you should take is to top off your transmission fluid.
 Some older vehicles have a transmission oil dipstick under the hood, like you have for your engine oil.